Y90 Treatment in Denver, CO

-Two of our physicians, Dr. Charles Nutting and Dr. Aaron Kovaleski, have been considered experts in Y90 Radioembolization for many years.
-This minimally invasive procedure is used to treat lesions or tumors of the liver, which often form as a result of various forms of cancer, including those that have metastasized from other areas of the body such as the colon.
+Y90 Radioembolization is a minimally invasive procedure is used to treat lesions or tumors of the liver, which often form as a result of various forms of cancer, including those that have metastasized from other areas of the body such as the colon.
 Because of the combined experience of our interventional radiologists, patients drive from the Lakewood, Aurora, or Centennial area to receive a Y90 Radioembolization at our minimally invasive procedure center near Denver, CO.

 What Happens During the Procedure